Eliassg/TDT4136/README.md

 * multiagent environments and game theory principles and some methods
 * ethics related problems in AI

+Skills:
-Skills: decide which types of intelligence and agents are needed in a certain type of environment and design the agent accordingly -design knowledge-based systems using the suitable type of representation, inference and problem solving method -be able to identify possible ethical problems for a given a problem
+* decide which types of intelligence and agents are needed in a certain type of environment and design the agent accordingly
+* design knowledge-based systems using the suitable type of representation, inference and problem solving method
+* be able to identify possible ethical problems for a given a problem

 General competence: Know AI's basis taken from logic and cognitive sciences.